Acoustic interactions between inversion symmetric and asymmetric two-level systems: The Model

 Non-linear conjugate gradients method (Fletcher–Reeves) is used to find the closest local minimum of the system potential energy U. Periodic boundary conditions are used to simulate the infinite crystal.

-In order to study the spatial dependence of the CN-CN interactions in the KBr:CN crystal we calculate the potential energy U$_{r}$ (as described above) for KBr:CN grids, containing only two CN ions.
+In order to study the spatial dependence of the CN-CN interactions in the KBr:CN crystal we calculate U for KBr:CN grids containing first only two CN ions.
 The CNs are placed at some distance $R$ from each other in some direction [$x,y,z$].
 For example, if the first CN ion is placed at coordinate [$0,0,0$] in the grid (3D array), $R=3$ and the direction is [2,2,2], then the second CN is placed at [$R \cdot x,R \cdot y,R \cdot z$] = [$6,6,6$].
 For a given distance $R$ and direction [$x,y,z$] we calculate the energies for several different orientations of CN ions in the grid and we use these energies to evaluate the S-S, S-$\tau$ and $\tau$-$\tau$ interactions, as explained in detail below.
 Because the non-linear conjugate gradients method is very time consuming for large samples, we use both two dimensional and three dimensional grids.
-The three dimensional grids relate to the relevant experimental systems, whereas the two dimensional grids allow us to study spatial dependence of CN-CN interactions at longer distances.
+The three dimensional grids relate to the relevant experimental systems, whereas the two dimensional grids allow us to study spatial dependence of CN-CN interactions at longer distances, crucial especially for the observation of the effects of disorder, see below.

-We now describe the algorithm used to calculate the S-S, S-$\tau$ and $\tau$-$\tau$ interactions.
 We start by finding the low energy states for a single CN impurity in an otherwise pure KBr:CN lattice.
 In two dimensions these low energy states are four-fold degenerate, along the square diagonals.
 In three dimensions these states are eight-fold degenerate along the in-space diagonals.
 We emphasize that although for a single CN impurity the ground state degeneracy is lifted by tunneling, for strong disordered systems (CN concentration $0.2<x<0.7$) the CN-CN interactions are much larger than the tunneling amplitude, and therefore it is the interaction with neighboring CN impurities that breaks the single impurity ground state degeneracy.
 The treatment of tunneling can then be deferred until the bias energies are determined\cite{SS09}.
 Since in this paper we are concerned only with the energy bias of the different orientational states resulting from interactions with other CN impurities, tunneling is neglected altogether.
-This is also in line with our chosen calculation method, which does not allow tunneling over large barriers.
+This is also in line with our chosen calculation method, which does not allow tunneling over large barriers\cite{note}.